 These seem all right.
 But with so many other interactive flashcards sites like memrise or iKnow! (they even have them on JapanesePod101), I don't really see the need for a feature like this.
 As it is, the only flashcards I ever use are Anki flashcards, which I talk about on just about every page of this site.

 FluentU Japanese Review

-Overall, I was impressed with FluentU’s interactive videos.
-I think that if they continue adding new videos to their repertoire, they will be able to build an extremely valuable, not-boring tool for studying Japanese effectively.
-I’m looking forward to see this site grow over time.
+Overall, I was impressed with FluentU's interactive videos.
+I think that if they continue adding new videos to their repertoire, they will be able to build a valuable, not-boring tool for studying Japanese effectively.
+I'm looking forward to see this site grow over time.

 If you decide to study with FluentU, I think it makes for a nice supplemental learning material.

 Learning paths would need more depth and structure for it to qualify as a primary study method, though.
 I'm biased, but you could just use NativShark for that, then use something like FluentU when you don't feel like making the most of your study time but still want to do something productive.